STOOPS CFC CENTER STAFF

 Executive Director

-Prior to her work at Florida State University, Mrs. Piekalkiewicz served as Executive Director for United Partners for Human Services and in leadership roles with the Florida Substance Abuse and Mental Health Corporation and Disability Rights Florida.
+Prior to her work at Florida State University, Ellen served as Executive Director for United Partners for Human Services and in leadership roles with the Florida Substance Abuse and Mental Health Corporation and Disability Rights Florida.

-A graduate of Grinnell College (B.A., Political Science, 1985) and the University of Kansas (M.A., Political Science, 1987), Mrs. Piekalkiewicz brings a deep commitment to public service, evidence-based practice, and community well-being.
+A graduate of Grinnell College (BA, Political Science) and the University of Kansas (MA, Political Science), Ellen brings a deep commitment to public service, evidence-based practice, and community well-being.
 In addition to her leadership at the Stoops CFC Center, she continues to consult with statewide organizations, local nonprofits, and federal agencies to strengthen systems that support children, families, and communities.

 Tai Cole, LCSW-QS, MSW,